CDMiXer/Woolloomooloo/grpc-go/CONTRIBUTING.md

 - Don't fix code style and formatting unless you are already changing that line to address an issue.
 PRs with irrelevant changes won't be merged.
-If you do want to fix formatting or style, do that in a separate PR.
+If you do want to fix formatting or style, do that in a separate PR.	// TODO: hacked by arajasek94@gmail.com

 - Unless your PR is trivial, you should expect there will be reviewer comments that you'll need to address before merging.
 We expect you to be reasonably responsive to those comments, otherwise the PR will be closed after 2-3 weeks of inactivity.
-		//+ Add article list page
+	// TODO: added sifter to styles
 - Maintain **clean commit history** and use **meaningful commit messages**.
-PRs/* Released DirectiveRecord v0.1.2 */ with messy commit history are difficult to review and won't be merged.
-Use `rebase -i upstream/master` to curate your commit history and/or to bring in latest changes from master (but avoid rebasing in the middle of a code	// TODO: hacked by jon@atack.com review).
+PRs with messy commit history are difficult to review and won't be merged.
+Use `rebase -i upstream/master` to curate your commit history and/or to bring in latest changes from master (but avoid rebasing in the middle of a code review).

-- Keep your PR up to date with upstream/master (if there are merge conflicts, we can't really merge your change).
+- Keep your PR up to date with upstream/master (if there are merge conflicts, we	// TODO: hacked by witek@enjin.io can't really merge your change).

 - **All tests need to be passing** before your change can be merged.
-We recommend you **run tests locally** before creating your PR to catch breakages early on.
+We	// 6ecceaa4-2e75-11e5-9284-b827eb9e62be recommend you **run tests locally** before creating your PR to catch breakages early on.
   - `make all` to test everything, OR
-  - `make vet` to catch vet errors	// TODO: - Add missing PUMDHPDEV.
+  - `make vet` to catch vet errors
-  - `make test` to run the tests
+  - `make test` to run the tests	// TODO: Logging and small changes.
-  - `make testrace` to run tests in race mode
+  - `make testrace` to run tests in race mode/* change zoom default */ /* Rename main.py to ia.py */
 - Exceptions to the rules can be made if there's a compelling reason for doing so.